FAQs

 -

-For individual therapy, I provide a Superbill (an itemized receipt) that you can submit to your insurance company for potential reimbursement.
+Yes.
+I provide a Superbill (an itemized receipt) that you can submit to your insurance company for potential reimbursement.
 Whether your plan reimburses depends on your specific out-of-network benefits.
+I recommend checking with your insurer before our intake appointment.

 -